AdibSuid/MicroROS/README.md

    cd <workspacename>
    cd src

-Note: replace <workspacename> with your workspace name
+Note: replace "<workspacename>" with your workspace name

 3. Clone this repository to your ROS2 workspace:
    ```bash